ufoss-org/ufoss-website/docs/kotysa/kotysa-spring-jdbc.md

 ## Dependency

 kotysa-spring-jdbc is a single dependency you can add to your Spring project. \
-This is a companion version for spring-jdbc 5.3.x (included in Spring boot 2.4.x) and does not replace it.
+This is a companion version for spring-jdbc 5.3.x (included in Spring boot 2.5.x and 2.4.x) and does not replace it.

 ```groovy
 repositories {